A History of Solar Activity over Millennia: Variability of Solar Activity Over Millennia

 A very important feature of sunspot activity during the Maunder minimum was its strong north-south asymmetry, as sunspots were only observed in the southern solar hemisphere during the end of the Maunder minimum \citep{ribes93, sokoloff94}.
 This observational fact has led to intensive theoretical efforts to explain a significant asymmetry of the sun's surface magnetic field in the framework of the dynamo concept \citep[see the review by][and references therein]{sokoloff04}.
+Note that a recent discovery \citep{arlt08, arlt09} of the Staudacher's original drawings of sunspots in late 18th century shows that similarly asymmetric sunspot occurrence existed also in the beginning of the Dalton minimum in 1790s \citep{usoskin_lost_09}.
+However, the northern hemisphere dominated at that period contrary to the situation during the Maunder minimum.